Skip to content

 There is a TON of information below.
 It’s actually quite overwhelming.
 As I was compiling it all into an order that hopefully makes sense, I found this article from NW Edible about mixing and matching flavors in jam.

-As you are reviewing the below information, I encourage you to think outside the box.
+As you review the below information, I encourage you to think outside the box.
 Think about the IDEAS and how you can adjust them accordingly using the jam flavors in your pantry, in combinations your family will enjoy.
 Have fun with it!

 Disclaimer: I have not personally tried all of the recipes and ideas I am sharing here.
 But, after reviewing all of them, I’m excited to try the ones that are new to me!